Why You Must Visit Buffalo, New York

 St. Joseph Cathedral in Buffalo.
 Photo by Susan Lanier-Graham

 St. Joseph Cathedral, dedicated in 1855, is open to the public.
 While I’m not Catholic, I always feel calm when I enter a cathedral.
-The stained glass in St. Joseph’s is beautiful, and there is a magnificent organ.
+The stained glass is beautiful, and there is a magnificent organ.
 It’s a great stop on the tour.

 The Old Post Office